Olevi-id/ip-idp-documentation/_pages/b-using/1-choosingRP.md

 layout: post
 title: 1.
 Choosing an RP Product
 ---
-As said in previous chapter, there are multitude of products and implementaations available for OIDC.
+As said in previous chapter, there are multitude of products and implementations available for OIDC.
 You should start your journey from the [list of certified products and implementations](https://openid.net/developers/certified/).

 Also, if still planning on relying on SAML, there also is very wide range of different solutions.

+Following sections that present RP solutions contain huge amount of details.
+We don't repeat all technical details here, so please follow the provided links if mentioned terms sound unfamiliar.
+Also, we don't currently give an example code snippets on how to configure recommended solutions.
+Most implementations provide the code snippets already.

+We are planning in publishing a demonstration template implementations that you could use as starting point for your application if such can't easily be found yet.

 First things first, there is an important announcement that we need to make: